mlrun/mlrun/docs/runtimes/images.md

 See {ref}`build-function-image`.

-## MLRun images
+## MLRun runtime images

-Every release of MLRun includes several images for different usages.
 All images are published to [dockerhub](https://hub.docker.com/u/mlrun) and [quay.iohttps://quay.io/organization/mlrun](https://quay.io/organization/mlrun]).

 The images are:

-- `mlrun/mlrun`: An MLRun image includes preinstalled OpenMPI.
+- `mlrun/mlrun`: An MLRun image includes preinstalled OpenMPI and other ML packages.
 Useful as a base image for simple jobs.
 - `mlrun/mlrun-gpu`: The same as `mlrun/mlrun` but for GPUs, including Open MPI.
-- `mlrun/ml-base`: The image for file acquisition, compression, dask jobs, simple training jobs and other utilities.
-Like `mlrun/mlrun` with the addition of Miniconda and other python packages.
+- `mlrun/ml-base`: Similar to `mlrun/mlrun` with the addition of Dask and other Python packages.
 - `mlrun/jupyter`: An image with Jupyter giving a playground to use MLRun in the open source.
 Built on top of jupyter/scipy-notebook, with the addition of MLRun and several demos and examples.
-- `mlrun/mlrun-api`: The image used for running the MLRun API.
-- `mlrun/mlrun-ui`: The image used for running the MLRun UI.

 ## Building MLRun images